Existence of equivariant models of spherical varieties and other G-varieties: Horospherical homogeneous spaces over local fields and number fields

 \end{subsec}

-\begin{subsec} Now let $G$ be a simply connected {\em simple} algebraic group over $k$, and $G_0$ be a $k_0$-model of $k$.
-We write explicitly necessary and sufficient conditions on $M$ for the existence of a $G_0$-equivariant model of $G/H$.
-Namely, we compute $\Theta_\Pf \subset \Pf ^\Gm$ for all absolutely simple groups $G_0$ over the field $k_0=\R$ and over $p$-adic fields.
-We use the notation of Tits \cite[Table II]{Tits}.
+\begin{subsec} Now assume that $G$ is a {\em simply connected, simple} algebraic group over $k$, and $G_0$ is a $k_0$-model of $k$.
+We compute $\Theta_\Pf \subset \Pf ^\Gm$ for all such $G$ and $G_0$ over the field $k_0=\R$ and over the $p$-adic fields.
+We use the notation of Tits \cite[Table II, starting p.~54]{Tits}.
 We consider five cases:

-(1) $G$ is of one of the types $\AA_1$, $\BB_n$ $(n\ge 2)$, $\CC_n$ $(n\ge 3)$, and $\EE_7$\hs.
-Then $\Pf/\Qf $ is of order 2, $\Theta=\{0\}$, $\Theta_\Pf =\Qf$, and the condition on $M$ is
+(1) $G$ is of one of the types $\Af_1$, $\BB_n$ $(n\ge 2)$, $\CC_n$ $(n\ge 3)$, and $\EE_7$\hs.
+Then $\Pf/\Qf $ is of order 2, $\Theta=\{0\}$, $\Theta_\Pf =\Qf$, and the condition \eqref{e:cohom-cond} on $M$ is

 See also Proposition \ref{p:A1-Bn...}.